pubkey/rxdb/docs-src/rx-query.md

 .exec().then(documents => console.dir(documents));

 // find using a composite statement eg: $or
-// This example checks where name is either foo or if name is not existant on the document myCollection.find({
+// This example checks where name is either foo or if name is not existent on the document myCollection.find({
   selector: { $or: [ { name: { $eq: 'foo' } }, { name: { $exists: false } }] }
 })